kudashevs/programming-papers/README.md

 - Design Patterns: Abstraction and Reuse of Object-Oriented Design (1993) by E. Gamma, R. Helm, R. Johnson, J. Vlissides
 - Design Principles (1996) by R.C.
 Martin
 - Big Ball of Mud (1997) by B. Foote, J. Yoder
+- Applying the ABC metric to C, C++, and Java (1997) by J. Fitzpatrick
 - Behavioral Subtyping Using Invariants and Constraints (1999) by B. Liskov, J. Wing
 - Endo-Testing: Unit Testing with Mock Objects (2001) by T. Mackinnon, S. Freeman, P. Craig
 - Protected Variation: The Importance of Being Closed (2001) by C. Larman